Case Study • NYU Langone

 Higher completion

-Activation success improved after launch; verification clicks increased with new email subject/CTA.
+Activation success improved markedly after launch; verification clicks increased with new email subject/CTA.

 Design system adoption